ivorealicamargo/resumeapi/README.md

    - Coverage includes:
      - Resume parsing logic.
      - Confidence evaluation scoring.
-     - PDF parsing.
+     - PDF file handling.
      - Dockerize script for deployment automation.

 5. **Dockerized Deployment**:
-   - Simplifies containerized deployment for consistent environments.
-   - Manages Docker containers and images using the `dockerize` utility.
+   - Simplifies containerized deployment with consistent environments using the dockerize utility.

 ---

 ## Quick Start

-For those who want to get started immediately, follow these steps:
+#### Prerequisites

-1. Ensure you have the prerequisites installed:
+Ensure you have the prerequisites installed:
    - Python 3.10 or higher.
    - [Poetry](https://python-poetry.org/docs/) for dependency management.
    - [Direnv](https://direnv.net/) to manage environment variables.
    - Docker for containerized deployment.

+#### Steps to Run

-2. Clone the repository and navigate to the project directory:
+1. Clone the repository and navigate to the project directory:
     ```bash
     git clone https://github.com/ivorealicamargo/resumeapi.git
     cd resumeapi
     ```

-3. Set up the environment variables:
+2. Set up the environment variables:
     - Create a `.envrc` file in the project root with the following content (see .envrc-example):
       ```bash
       export LANGCHAIN_API_KEY="your-api-key"  # Replace 'your-api-key' with your actual key
       export APP_PORT=8080
       ```
-    - Run `direnv allow` to load the environment variables.
+    - Load variables using:
+      ```bash
+      direnv allow
+      ```

-4. Install dependencies using Poetry:
+3. Install dependencies using Poetry:
     ```bash
     poetry install
     ```